canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

-# UA related messages on MOTD
+# Ubuntu Pro related messages on MOTD

-When UA is installed on the system, it delivers custom messages on [MOTD](https://wiki.debian.org/motd).
+When Ubuntu Pro Client (`pro`) is installed on the system, it delivers custom messages on [MOTD](https://wiki.debian.org/motd).
 Those messages are generated directly by two different sources:

 * **python script**: The [update-notifier](https://wiki.ubuntu.com/UpdateNotifier) deliver a script called `apt_check.py`.
-Considering UA related information, this script is responsible for:
+Considering Ubuntu Pro related information, this script is responsible for:

   * inform the user about the status of one of the ESM services, `esm-apps` if the machine is a LTS series or `esm-infra` if the series is on ESM mode.